Stock Chest Mixing for Pulp and Paper

 Philadelphia Mixing Solutions and Mixing Solutions Limited CounterFlow™ Impeller offers a higher pumping rate than conventional impellers because it efficiently operates at much higher impeller-to-tank diameter ratios.
 This is of greatest advantage with shear thinning fluids where stagnancy at the wall can be a problem.
 Conventional turbines require significantly greater power to produce flow at the walls.

-Stock Chest & Non-Newtonian Mixing
+Stock Chest and Non-Newtonian Mixing

 A complication that must be considered is that most viscous fluids are also non-Newtonian.
 This means that the viscosity that the agitator impeller “feels” is dependent on the rotational speed at which it operates.
 The majority of fluids exhibiting non-Newtonian properties are “shear-thinning” so, the faster the impeller rotates, the lower the apparent viscosity of the fluid.
 Since the viscosity changes with impeller speed, the design of an agitator (and pump) cannot be reliably accomplished using a single value of viscosity.